Inspiring elementary students in STEAM+ EDUCATION.

 To date, SpaceKids Global has reached over 96,500 kids.

 If you can see it, you can be it"

 Making Space for Girls

 Making Space for Girls (MS4G) was launched in 2019 as a partnership between two nonprofits when Sharon Hagle, Founder & CEO of SpaceKids Global and Maryann Barry, CEO of Girl Scouts Citrus Council, merged their passions for inspiring girls in STEAM+ education through their shared interest in space exploration.
 The goals of the educational outreach activities seek to encourage all girls to consider space industry careers, to understand the fundamentals of a science experiment, and to compare and learn from the results of the control group on earth to the experimental group in space.
+All girls are welcomed.

 Making Space for Girls will host annual challenge competitions and programs to continue to inspire girls in grades K - 12 from across the country to engage in space exploration and technology opportunities.